 You've heard the term blown fuses, but what is this exactly?
 First, you need to know what fuses are and just exactly what they are designed to do.
 You see, your home's electrical wiring must be protected from short circuits and circuit overloads.
 A fuse incorporates a fuse link that has a specific amperage rating, usually 15, 20, or 30 amps.
 Without a fuse or circuit breaker with this specific rating, there would be nothing to protect the wiring, devices, or the operator running things like power tools.

-Just as the wiring is sized specific for the load it can handle without breaking down and heating up, so works the fuse.
+Just as the wiring is sized specifically for the load it can handle without breaking down and heating up, so works the fuse.
 This type of protection is in place to keep your home from having an electrical fire.

 Your home is protected by either circuit breakers or fuses.
 Both circuit breakers and fuses are rated by the maximum amount of amps they are designed to trip or blow at.
 This predetermined amperage rating is clearly marked on both.
 Circuit breaker physically looks the same, except for the amperage rating posted on the trip handle.
 Fuses, however, may look similar, but the new style, Edison-based, only allows you to screw the appropriately sized fuse into the socket.
 This safety feature stops people from taking out a small fuse, like a 15-amp fuse, and replacing it with a 20- or 30-amp fuse.
 As you can see, placing a larger valued fuse on a circuit with lower rated wiring is a disaster in the making.